chriscareycode/cosmic-unicorn/cosmic-paste/README.md

 A vanilla JavaScript/HTML page to paste from the clipboard to the Cosmic Unicorn

+Paste from clipboard to the Cosmic Unicorn (32x32 1024 pixels) Paste from clipboard to 4 Cosmic Unicorns (64x64 4096 pixels)

 ![Cosmic Emojis](https://chriscarey.com/images/pimoroni/unicorn/cosmic-paste-1.jpeg "Cosmic Paste")

 ## Install required libraries